 Welcome home!
 Well, it will feel like it anyway at this quaint inn where old-world charm comes in the form of elegant trims, a warm welcome and thoughtful extras (hint: homemade chocolate chip cookies nightly).
 Twelve rooms make up the Hydrangea House Inn on Newport's historic Bellevue Avenue, each equipped with a fireplace.
 Looking for an indulgent experience?
 Upgrade to premiere accommodations boasting spa tubs for two and steam baths.
 Plus, there's complimentary wine and cheese served daily in the parlor (we told you, old-world charm.)
 For a moment away from the hustle and bustle, escape onto one of the inn's porches.

-8 Firehouse Inn
+8 The Firehouse Vacation Rental

 Taking over the Queen-Anne style building that once housed the Newport Fire Department's Hose Co.
 6 in 1892, The Firehouse offers a six-bedroom stay situated on lower Thames Street just steps from one of Newport’s most popular shopping and dining scenes.
 Each of the bedrooms within the main building offers a private bathroom with spa-like offerings alongside a gourmet kitchen and lounge area on the first floor.
 Head outside around the corner to find the Firehouse Studio—a private space with its own entrance featuring a king-sized bed, private bathroom and kitchenette.
+The Firehouse is part of The Newport Lofts collection of luxury vacation rentals.

 9 Cliffside Inn